Organization of the Finnish Tax Administration 1st January 2019

 The Corporate Taxation Unit is responsible for the service and guidance offered to limited liability companies and other corporate entities, and for collecting their taxpayer registration details, assessing their taxes and carrying out tax control.
 It is also responsible for the tax auditing of all corporate taxpayers, including all forms of incorporation.
 The unit is comprised of five regional Corporate Tax Offices and the Large Taxpayers' Office.

 The Tax Collection Unit carries out tasks relating to payment, collection, recovery and remittance of taxes.
-The unit has 3 regional collection and recovery units and the nationwide Legal Action Unit.
+The unit contains the Payment and Collection Unit, which handles operative tasks, and the Steering and Development Unit.

 Taxpayer Services Unit is responsible for customer service and its development in all channels (visiting, phone, digital) as well as leading the customer experience in tax counselling.